-Gerrod Chadwell became the first head coach in Houston Women's Golf history with his hiring in May 2013.
+Gerrod Chadwell became the first head player in book of ra online casino history with his hiring in May 2013.
 He comes to Houston after spending the previous three seasons at Oklahoma.
-There, he helped lead Oklahoma to three straight appearances in the NCAA Regionals from 2011 to 2013, two straight NCAA Championships berths and a No. 2 national ranking from Golf World/Women's Golf Coaches Association in 2012-13.
+There, he helped lead Oklahoma to three straight appearances in the NCAA Regionals from 2011 to 2013, two straight NCAA Championships berths and a No. 2 national ranking from Golf World/Women’s Golf Coaches Association in 2012-13, thanks to online casino £10 no deposit bonus uk.

 “When we began the search process, we focused on selecting an individual who is highly regarded in the industry, an exceptional fit with our core values and operating principles, created a dynamic vision for building a nationally competitive program and has experienced great success as a coach, recruiter and mentor of student-athletes,” Rhoades said.
 “Gerrod quickly rose to the top amongst a number of highly-talented individuals who were interested in this position.